-This quick and Easy Tuna Poke Salad comes together in a flash with fresh or frozen ahi tuna steaks, a handful of pantry ingredients, and some fresh chopped aromatics.
+This quick and easy Spicy Ahi Tuna Poke Recipe comes together in a flash with fresh or frozen ahi tuna steaks, a handful of pantry ingredients, and some fresh chopped aromatics.
 Serve in Poke bowls, or as a dip for wonton chips!JUMP TO RECIPE

 You want VERY fresh or frozen at sea sushi quality ahi tuna steaks when making poke.
 Look for brightly colored flesh, with minimal white steaks in the meat.

 I get my tuna steaks frozen from Aldi, and they are super tasty and safe.
 When I know I want to make poke- I thaw them overnight in the fridge.
 To thaw the tuna, always remove the fish from the vacuum packaging and transfer to an airtight container or resealable bag.